superdweebie/authentication-module/README.md

 #Release Information

-I'm pleased to annouce that authModule has reached some degree of stability!
-This is therefore release 0.1.
+I'm pleased to annouce that authModule has had a significant update.
+Architecture has been much improved.
+This is therefore release 0.2.

 #Installation